Travel.State.Gov > International Travel > Learn About Your Destination > New Zealand International Travel Information

 Road Conditions and Safety: While in New Zealand, you may encounter road conditions that differ significantly from those in the United States.

 Public Transportation: New Zealand has public transport systems in all major cities and some towns.
-Comprising buses, trains, and ferries, the public transportation system in New Zealand is generally easy to use and reliable.
-See our Road Safety page for more information.
-Visit the website of the New Zealand Transport Agency for information about safe driving in New Zealand.
+The public transportation system in New Zealand is generally easy to use and reliable.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of New Zealand’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of New Zealand’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.